 But sometimes, things don’t grow like you expect.
 Sometimes, you find yourself hypnotized by the sight of Luciano Pavarotti singing Funiculì, Funiculà with Aqua on PBS.
 What remote-control witchcraft had to happen that we landed on *that*?
 Serendipitous channel-surfing, to be sure.
 I know, that’s more of a folk song than classical, but Lene in that dress and Rene with that gravelly club voice.
 Oh my, so good.

-Sometimes, the Very Serious Arias get into the grubby hands of the East Village Opera Company, and they layer a dirty guitar bass line onto the sublime works of Rossini or Leoncavallo or Lakmé or Verdi:
+Sometimes, the Very Serious Arias get into the grubby hands of the East Village Opera Company, and they layer a dirty guitar bass line onto the sublime works of Rossini or Lakmé or Verdi.

 And sometimes you find an online music streaming service with a Symphonica channel that sometimes had bands playing with some symphony or philharmonic, but mostly, it was regular radio-play songs that had symphony instruments in addition to the drum kit and the guitars.
 So good.
 I guess I was the only one listening to that channel, though, because it was removed from the offerings abruptly, and never replaced.
 Boo.